arkency/posts/posts/2020-04-22-catchup-subscriptions-with-rails-event-store.md

 ### 2nd: beware of transaction rollbacks!

-By default Rails uses database to enqueue background jobs.
-But this might not always be the case.
-Some background jobs gems use Redis to store information about scheduled jobs.
+Some background jobs adapters (i.e. Sidekiq) use Redis to store information about scheduled jobs.
 That's why we should change default dispatcher in Rails Event Store client to `RailsEventStore::AfterCommitAsyncDispatcher`.
 It ensures that the async handlers will be scheduled only after commit of current database transaction.
 Your handlers won't be triggered when transaction is rolled back.

 ### 3rd: subscribing to async handers is different